Muscle Hypertrophy

 Mechanical tension

 When reading through research on the topic, mechanical tension appears to be the most dominant factor driving muscle hypertrophy.
-Even without knowing any of the peer-reviewed research, most people are already aware that your muscles need to be challenged with resistance (tension) in order to grow.
+Even without knowing any of the peer-reviewed research, most people are already aware that your muscles need to be challenged with resistance (which increases mechanical tension) in order to grow.

 For example, we do not use cardiovascular exercise (e.g., walking on a treadmill) as a technique to target muscle growth; instead, various types of resistance training are widely used to increase muscle mass.